-Our complement portfolio is led by the development candidates CB 4332 and CB 2782-PEG.
-CB 4332 is a wholly-owned first-in-class improved CFI intended for lifelong prophylactic SQ administration in individuals with CFI deficiency.
-CB 2782-PEG is a potential best-in-class C3 degrader product candidate in preclinical development for the treatment of dry AMD that we have licensed to Biogen.
+Our current complement portfolio consists of the development candidates CB 4332 and CB 2782-PEG.
+CB 4332 is a wholly owned, first-in-class improved albumin-fused CFI molecule intended for prophylactic SQ or IVT administration in individuals with an imbalance in complement homeostasis or a CFI deficiency.
+CB 2782-PEG is a potential best-in-class C3 degrader product candidate in preclinical development for the treatment of dry AMD that we had licensed to Biogen.
+In March 2022, we re-acquired the full rights to CB 2782-PEG adding to our promising portfolio, which includes CB 4332 our enhanced CFI development candidate.
 We have several engineered protease programs in discovery or early non-clinical development.
-These programs all target diseases caused by deficient regulation of the complement system.
+These programs all target diseases caused by deficient regulation of the complement system and inflammation.